InOmn1aParatus/enigma/README.md

 In this category, I believe I have *met expectations*.

 #### TDD:
 My git history should reveal that I was writing tests before implementing solutions in my code.
 In instances where I was not, I was experimenting in a REPL environment and bringing in tested code.
 There are aspects of the code that are not tested (e.g. file IO).
-There are also methods that gave me some trouble in testing, but my coverage is very high at **99.19%** on the last test.
-The only unfortunate results have been a few hard test cases to crack.
+My coverage is very high, being **99.25%** in the last round of tests.
-I am closer to *meeting expectations* in this category than not, but I could be convinced that I have fallen short.
+In this category, I believe my project has *met expectations*.